vaintrub/spec-kit/templates/commands/pullrequest.md

 - When PR is merged, all listed issues close automatically via "Closes #..." syntax
 - If PR already exists, command offers to update it
 - Draft PRs can be created for work-in-progress
-- Issue lookup is by spec number, not by directory path